Chalarangelo/30-seconds-of-interviews/questions/batches.md

 Use `Object.keys()` to return the ingredients of the recipe as an array, then use `Array.prototype.map()` to map each ingredient to the ratio of available units to the amount required by the recipe.
 If one of the ingredients required by the recipe is not available at all, the ratio will evaluate to `NaN`, so the logical OR operator can be used to fallback to `0` in this case.

-Use the spread `...` operator to feed all the array of ratios into `Math.min()` to determine the lowest ratio.
+Use the spread `...` operator to feed the array of all the ingredient ratios into `Math.min()` to determine the lowest ratio.
 Passing this entire result into `Math.floor()` rounds down to return the maximum number of whole batches.

 ```js
 const batches = (recipe, available) =>